jparevalo/CYK-Algorithm/README.md

 How To Use:

-1) Create a txt file and write down your grammar in CNF (Chomsky Normal Form)
+1) Create a txt file and write down your grammar in CNF (Chomsky Normal Form)\n
 2) Create a txt file with the words you want to analize 3.1) If the files are named "gramatica.txt" and "palabras.txt" 3.1.1) Run tarea2.py (There's a "main" that will accept those filenames)